A chair to die in

 'Hammerhead sharks, by the dozens,' he says, laughing broadly.

-My grandfather with a faded kain around his hips in the garden behind my back.
+My grandfather, with a faded kain around his hips, is messing around in the garden behind my back.
 Barefoot.
 Always a pruning shears in his hands, his garden was his pride: the fiery red flowers of the kembang sepatoe, the gerberas, the cannas, the many types of ferns and palms, the bright colors and intoxicating scents.
 Grandfather had built all kinds of paths in the garden, each winding footpath had a post with a rusty sign nailed to it, stating what he had called the path, always the name of a village on the island: Itawaka, Sirisori, Tuhaha.
-And Pia, that one too, I liked that name the most, although at the time I of course had no idea that I would later name my daughter that (and no, for those who want to know, my son's name is not Tuhaha) .
+And Pia, that one too, I liked that name the most, although at the time I of course had no idea that I would later name my daughter that (and no, for those who want to know, my son's name is not Tuhaha).
 Some of those paths led all the way to the edge of that large garden, where grandfather's hard work gave way to the never-ending intrusion of the jungle.

 Up in the treetops, brightly colored parrots and cockatoos flew back and forth as my grandfather cut the grass short.
 At ease.
 Never rushed.
 Time and attention, he had it in abundance.
 And I, his grandchild, I skipped around him without a care in the world and listened to his stories.